cscart/docs/en/user_guide/payment_methods/stripe_connect.rst

    * **Enable 3-D Secure**—the setting defines whether money will first go to the marketplace owner instead of going straight to vendors.
 Money will be automatically distributed between connected Stripe accounts via transfers later.

-   * **Allow Express accounts**—the setting allows to register `Express accounts <https://stripe.com/docs/connect/express-accounts>`_.
+   * **Allow Express accounts**—the setting allows vendors to register `Stripe Express accounts <https://stripe.com/docs/connect/express-accounts>`_.
 Express accounts support faster registration and simpler Stripe dashboard.
-But since using Express accounts, platform owner pays fee and is responsible for handling disputes and refunds.
+But when you use Express accounts, your marketplace bears more responsibility, and there are `platform fees <https://stripe.com/connect/pricing>`_ involved.

      * To check the statuses of the Express accounts that your vendors create, add a special command to cron.

        .. code-block:: php